 This post contains affiliate links.
 Please read our disclosure policy.

-Ah, the age-old question.
-What is the best oil to season cast iron with?
-Today I share the best oils for cast iron per the experts, along with my personal favorites.
+I have had so many people ask me what is the best oil to season cast iron with.
+So today, I share the best oils for cast iron as recommended by experts, along with my favorites from personal experience!

 We keep quite a few cast iron skillets in regular rotation here as we are constantly testing new recipes.
 And with that comes the need for periodic maintenance.